There's an updated version of this post. Please check it out.

 In our experience, you’re better off if you choose metrics that can be understood outside your corner of the world.
 One common trap we’ve seen is a desire to create a single comprehensive metric; this metric is often an index that combines a number of factors into an overall measure of performance.
 The result: numbers that are meaningless without a lot of context and difficulty in interpreting deltas.

 4. Presentation matters.
 Your dashboard should be easy to understand and provide enough data to give your audience context.
 I’ve seen many dashboards that stubbornly show only the current state of a metric and the change from the previous week.
 Why so stingy with historical data?
-At Juice, we always show trending and try to give users a means to "cut" the data - by business line, customer type, month, etc. Check out our template for creating a success metric dashboard (more info below).
+At Juice, we always show trending and try to give users a means to "cut" the data - by business line, customer type, month, etc.

 5. Evolve to goals.
 Metrics without goals can be a waste.
 Unfortunately, getting people to agree to specific targets can be painful.
 After all, goals start us down a slippery slope toward clear accountability.
 Here’s what I’ve found works: start by focusing your energy on getting people to buy-in to the success metrics.
 Get clarity on definitions, show trending, and incorporate them into the organization’s vernacular.
 Be patient: one day someone will raise their hand in a meeting and ask if there are targets for the metrics.
 Pretend to act surprised by the cleverness of this suggestion.